 Data is an essential feature of every organization.
 Data Quality plays an important role, and it helps organizations to make better decisions.
 Data Science uses scientific approaches, procedures, algorithms, and frameworks to extract knowledge and insight from a vast amount of data.
 The data can be either structured or unstructured.

 The primary purpose of EDA is to clean the data and find useful insights from the data.
-Exploratory data analysis is crucial, and generally the first exercise in data mining.
+Exploratory data analysis is crucial and generally the first exercise in data mining.

-Exploratory Data Analysis has following primary advantages:
+Exploratory Data Analysis has the following primary advantages: